MJ Program Information

 Others move to new organizations, different media, or other related walks of life.

-They are journalism teachers at schools across Canada and in many parts of the world.
+They work as journalism teachers at schools across Canada and in many parts of the world.

 View our frequently asked questions section for answers